Why Install an Extra Relay for a Door Holder?

 From an internal capacitor, some off-the-shelf auxiliary relays, when they first turn on, have a huge surge current.
 This surge current will weld the contacts of the small Fire Alarm Control Relay.
 Once welded, the contacts of the control relay are stuck together, and the relay will never turn off.

 Even though their published coil currents look like they're compatible with the Fire Alarm Control Relay, the fire alarm manufacturer does not accept these auxiliary relays as compatible.
-Call your fire alarm manufacturer's tech support to make sure the auxiliary relay is computable with the Fire Alarm Control Relay.
+Call your fire alarm manufacturer's tech support to make sure the auxiliary relay is compatible with the Fire Alarm Control Relay.

 Auxiliary Relay Coil Circuit